janpeuker/awesome-tech-roles/README.md

 - [Write the Docs Interview Guide](https://www.writethedocs.org/hiring-guide/) - Write the Docs is a great resource on technical writing and has a role interview guide.

 #### Software Engineer (SWE)
-Similar to: Engineer, Software Developer, Software Development Engineer (SDE), Programmer, Coder, Tech Lead, Product Engineer
+Similar to: Engineer, Software Developer, Software Development Engineer (SDE), Programmer, Coder, Tech Lead, Product Engineer, Applied Engineering

 See also: Site Reliability Engineer (SRE)

 - [ACM Software Engineering Code of Ethics and Professional Practice](https://ethics.acm.org/code-of-ethics/software-engineering-code/) - The Association for Computing Machinery (ACM) ethics full version has good ideas on teamwork and career of SWE&apos;s.
+- [OpenAI has always been a bit different](https://blog.infinity.ai/ep-2-openai-has-always-been-a-bit-different-evan-morikawa-f43ddfe02b4c) - We don't list "AI Engineer" in this list but under "Design" - this podcast episode covers the opposite, applied engineering on top of machine learning research.
 - [c2 Wiki](https://wiki.c2.com/?SoftwareEngineering) - (For historic context) Ward Cunningham&apos;s original Wiki with a discussion what software engineering means.
 - [Common Tech Jobs Described as Cabals of Mesoamerican Wizards](https://etiennefd.substack.com/p/common-tech-jobs-described-as-cabals) - Hilarious story explaining Software Engineer roles like Mobile Engineer to tech-adjacent roles, in particular AI engineers and Data Scientists.
 - [Decoding SWE Job Titles](https://increment.com/teams/decoding-job-titles/) - Increment #11, an overview on SWE specific job titles, especially specialization and seniority.